 You should be able to follow simple written and verbal instructions and explanations in English.

 How will I be taught, and will there be any work outside the class?

 - Playing with the whole ensemble and within your section

 - Explanation and feedback from your tutor

 Unless you are an excellent sight-reader, you will need to study your own parts in advance.
 Music will be provided via Google Classroom.

 Are there any other costs?
 Is there anything I need to bring?

 Please bring your instrument, pencil and eraser, as well as the parts you have downloaded and printed from the Google Classroom.
 If you do not have access to a printer, please contact the Music Department.

 When I've finished, what course can I do next?

-You may also be interested in our regular weekly courses: String ensemble, Chamber music, and/or workshops for Violin and viola and Cello> (all levels up to advanced).
-There are also regular intensive Orchestra workshops.
+You may also be interested in our regular weekly courses: workshops for Violin and viola and Cello (all levels up to advanced), or other Ensembles such as Chamber music or Early Music Ensemble.